Optimizing the Communication-Accuracy Trade-off in Federated Learning with Rate-Distortion Theory: Experimental Setup

-\paragraph{Datasets, Models, and Tasks.} We use three datasets: CIFAR-100~\citep{krizhevsky2009learning}, EMNIST~\citep{cohen2017emnist}, and Stack Overflow~\citep{stackoverflow}.
-For CIFAR-100, we use the artificial client partitioning proposed by \citet{reddi2021adaptive}.
-The other two datasets have natural client partitions that we use.
-For EMNIST, the handwritten characters are partitioned by their author.
-For Stack Overflow, posts on the forum are partitioned by their author.
-For CIFAR-100, we train a ResNet-18, replacing batch normalization layers with group normalization (as proposed and empirically validated in federated settings by \citet{hsieh2019non}).
-For EMNIST, we train a convolutional network with two convolutional layers, max-pooling, dropout, and two dense layers.
-For Stack Overflow, we perform next-word prediction (Stack Overflow NWP) using an RNN with a single LSTM layer, and tag prediction (Stack Overflow TP) using a multi-class logistic regression model.
-For full details on the models and datasets, see Appendix \ref{appendix:models_and_datasets}.
+\textbf{Datasets, Models, and Tasks. }We use three datasets: CIFAR-100~\citep{krizhevsky2009learning}, EMNIST~\citep{cohen2017emnist}, and Stack Overflow~\citep{stackoverflow}.
+For CIFAR-100, we use the client partition proposed by \citet{reddi2021adaptive}.
+The other two datasets have natural client partitions where each client is an author (of handwritten digits and forum posts).
+For CIFAR-100, we train a ResNet-18, replacing batch normalization with group normalization (see \citep{hsieh2019non}).
+For EMNIST, we train a network with two convolutional layers, max-pooling, dropout, and two dense layers.
+For Stack Overflow, we perform next-word prediction (NWP) using an RNN with a single LSTM layer, and tag prediction (TP) using a multi-class logistic regression model.
+For full details, see Appendix \ref{appendix:models_and_datasets}.

-\paragraph{Algorithms and Hyperparameters.} We focus on two special cases of Algorithm \ref{alg:fed_opt}: FedAvg~\citep{pmlr-v54-mcmahan17a} and FedAdam~\citep{reddi2021adaptive}.
-In both methods, \localtrain is $E$ epochs of mini-batch SGD with client learning rate $\eta_c$.
-For FedAvg and FedAdam, \serverupdate is SGD or Adam (respectively) with server learning rate $\eta_s$.\footnote{The original form of FedAvg in~\citet{pmlr-v54-mcmahan17a} is recovered by setting \serverupdate be SGD with $\eta_s = 1$, but other values of $\eta_s$ can improve optimization~\citep{reddi2021adaptive}.} We use FedAvg and FedAdam on the vision tasks (CIFAR-100 and EMNIST), but only FedAdam on the language tasks (Stack Overflow), as FedAvg performs poorly there~\citep{reddi2021adaptive}.
+\textbf{Algorithms. }We focus on two special cases of Algorithm \ref{alg:fed_opt}: FedAvg~\citep{pmlr-v54-mcmahan17a} and FedAdam~\citep{reddi2021adaptive}.
+In both, \localtrain is $E$ epochs of mini-batch SGD with client learning rate $\eta_c$.
+For FedAvg and FedAdam, \serverupdate is SGD or Adam (respectively) with server learning rate $\eta_s$.
+We use FedAvg and FedAdam on the vision tasks (CIFAR-100 and EMNIST), but only FedAdam on the language tasks (Stack Overflow), as FedAvg performs poorly there~\citep{reddi2021adaptive}.
 We set $E = 1$ and use a batch size of 32 throughout.
 We perform $T = 1500$ rounds of training for each task.
 At each round, we sample $m = 50$ clients uniformly at random.
-We tune $\eta_c, \eta_s$ over the $\{10^{-3}, 10^{-2}, \dots, 10\}$ by selecting the values that minimize the average validation loss over 5 random trials, and report the average final accuracy for the selected parameters.
+We tune $\eta_c, \eta_s$ over $\{10^{-3}, 10^{-2}, \dots, 10\}$ by selecting the values that minimize the average validation loss over 5 random trials.